uio-bmi/compairr/README.md

 specified.

-The output will be in a similar format as the input file, but preceeded with two additonal columns.
+The output will be in a similar format as the input file, but preceeded with two additional columns.
 The first column will contain a cluster number, starting at 1.
 The second column will contain the size of the cluster.